To hire a live-in caregiver, you must:

 - rules for ending employment or quitting.

-See the links to the contract template and guide below.
+See the contract template and guide on the Service Canada website.

 If you use a different format for the contract, it may take longer to process your application.
 Service Canada officers will need to decide whether the contract meets all the rules and has all the needed clauses.